 The government alone is responsible for proving the defendant’s guilt beyond a reasonable doubt to win a guilty verdict through argument and evidence.

-According to evidentiary rules, the government is permitted to produce evidence that may include eyewitness accounts and testimony, photographs, videos, weapons, fingerprints, shoe prints, tire marks, tool impression, hair, fiber, bodily fluids, DNA, police interviews and observations, blood analysis, circumstantial information where relevant and more.
+According to evidentiary rules, the government is permitted to produce evidence that may include eyewitness accounts and testimony, photographs, videos, weapons, fingerprints, shoe prints, tire marks, tool impressions, hair, fiber, bodily fluids, DNA, police interviews, and observations, blood analysis, circumstantial information where relevant and more.

 The defense can object to the presentation of certain evidence, and a judge will decide whether to allow the evidence.

-After the prosecution has finished presenting its case, the defense is then permitted to produce evidence and testimony that disputes, or rebuts, the prosecutor’s argument and evidence if they so choose.
-In the case that they do, the defense goal is to show a jury or judge that there is a reason to doubt the government allegations.
+After the prosecution has finished presenting its case, the defense is then permitted to produce evidence and testimony that disputes or rebuts the prosecutor’s argument and evidence if they so choose.
+In the case that they do, the defense goal is to show a jury or judge that there is a reason to doubt the government’s allegations.